What Causes a Car Insurance Lapse

 Understand Your Policy Terms

 Familiarize yourself with your policy's grace periods, payment due dates, and renewal procedures.
-If you recently purchased a vehicle, check the new car grace period rules to understand how long you have to add a vehicle.
-Knowing how to properly cancel car insurance before switching also prevents unintentional gaps on your record.
+If you recently purchased a vehicle, check the new car insurance grace period rules to understand how long you have to add a vehicle.
+Knowing exactly when your coverage ends and what steps to take if your policy lapses can also prevent unintentional gaps on your record.
+Also be aware that coverage gaps can affect your premiums for up to 3–6 years.

 Frequently Asked Questions